-Lakes Environmental Association (LEA) offers boat inspection training for volunteer groups.
-Please contact LEA at 207-647-8580 or lakes@leamaine.org for more information.
+Lake Stewards of Maine (LSM) offers boat inspection training for volunteer groups.
+Please contact LSM at 207-783-7733 or stewards@lakestewardsme.org for more information.

 8. Boat Washing Stations

 Boat washing stations can be effective, but are generally quite costly to set up and operate.
 They may not be much more effective than careful inspections at preventing plant infestations.
 However, zebra mussels may be transported in engine cooling water and any container with lake water from another area.
 If an engine has not been flushed out with clean water before launching, at least run it "dry" for a few seconds so most of the cooling water will be expelled, preferably away from the ramp so it soaks into the ground.
 A few seconds should do it, and will not overheat the engine.
 Some boat owners will not agree to that.
 A better alternative would be to have a "boot" and clean water source for flushing the cooling system completely.